dmddjack/AIST1110_Project/README.md

   - [ ] Explosion sound effects
   - [ ] Background music
 - [x] Design better algorithm for the enemies' movement
-- [ ] Handle situations when different enemies touch one another
+- [x] Handle situations when different enemies touch one another\
+  **The current handling method is to kill both enemies.
+It would be better to reverse their directions.**
 - [x] Handle situations when enemies touch the walls
-- [ ] Handle situations when enemies are overlapped at spawn
+- [x] Handle situations when enemies are overlapped at spawn
-- [ ] Handle situations when enemies spwan at player's location
+- [x] Handle situations when enemies spwan at player's location
 - [x] Decide the number of enemies, their speed and their shooting interval at any score under _score2enemy()
 - [ ] Determine the maximum number of enemies $n$ and the maximum number of enemies' bullets $e$ -> size of observation space $=2 + 2n + 2e$
 - [ ] Add sufficient comments